juliakloiber/superrr/_posts/superrr-lab-blog/2024-09-30-Zara is joining the team.md

 </p>

 <p><b>Zara:</b>
-<ul><li>My dear friend and feminist activist Subha just published this fantastic report, on fascist and fundamentalist narratives in South Asia and Southeast Asia regions –  https://wearenoor.org/roots-of-hate-ssea/ </li>
+<ul><li>My dear friend and feminist activist Subha just published <a href="https://wearenoor.org/roots-of-hate-ssea/">this fantastic report</a>, on fascist and fundamentalist narratives in South Asia and Southeast Asia regions –   </li>

-<li>One of my favourite hopeful projects for the future is the Numun Fund –  https://numun.fund/ –  I’m on the review committee for grants and reading through the applications gives me so so much hope and inspiration!</li>
+<li>One of my favourite hopeful projects for the future is the <a href="https://numun.fund/"> Numun Fund </a> –   –  I’m on the review committee for grants and reading through the applications gives me so so much hope and inspiration!</li>

-<li>I love Mimi’s work for many reasons, but in this case, for articulating so eloquently a concept – the “unknowable”–   in a way that makes me rethink the way I think about things: https://www.e-flux.com/architecture/spatial-computing/593493/the-end-of-a-world-as-we-knew-it/</li></ul>
+<li>I love <a href="https://www.e-flux.com/architecture/spatial-computing/593493/the-end-of-a-world-as-we-knew-it/">Mimi’s work </a> for many reasons, but in this case, for articulating so eloquently a concept – the “unknowable”–   in a way that makes me rethink the way I think about things. </li></ul>

 <p><b>SUPERRR:</b> Last but not least, what's your favourite Meme?</p>